Ttanasart-pt/PXC-doc/readme.md

 Github page: https://docs.pixel-composer.com

+## Generate node data

+`gen/node.py` script generates documentation based on PXC source code.
+Before running it, modify `scriptDir` to point to your script directory.

 ## Generate static pages

 Contents in `content/` will be formatted in to the `template.html` and send to `docs/` with the same subfolder structure using the provided `gen/gen.py` file.